kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

 ## Automatic Failover

 To test automatic failover, we will force a master node to restart.
-Since the master node (`pod`) becomes unavailable, its slave (one of its slave in case of more than one slave under this master) the rest of the members will elect a slave of this master node as the new master.
-When the old master comes back, it will join the cluster as the new slave of the new master.
+Since the master node (`pod`) becomes unavailable, the rest of the members will elect a replica (one of its replica in case of more than one replica under this master) of this master node as the new master.
+When the old master comes back, it will join the cluster as the new replica of the new master.

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.